-Mrs Kalam, Mrs Jones, Mr Kirby, Mrs Winters and Mrs Faulkner welcome you to the Year 4 page, where you can find useful links and information about some of the things that are happening in our year group.
+Mrs Kalam, Mrs Jones, Mrs Hitchman and Mr Pearce welcome you to the Year 4 page, where you can find useful links and information about some of the things that are happening in our year group.

 *Please make sure that your PE kit (both indoor and outdoor) are always at school.
 We might have the chance to do PE when we are not on the timetable.
 Your kit can be washed at the weekend or half-term.

 Road Trip USA - we are looking forward to learning about the geography and history of the USA.
 This will include developing our atlas skills, learning about Native American customs and how to to plan a trip across the country.
 This topic will also include some special dance and artwork.